vikashask/MEAN-Interview-Question/java/java roadmap.md

 ✅ Phase 2: Spring Boot Basics (7–10 days)

 🔹 Setup & First App
 	•	Install Spring Boot CLI or use Spring Initializr
+		→ Use https://start.spring.io to generate a base project with required dependencies like Spring Web, DevTools, and Spring Boot Actuator.
+		→ Import the generated project into your IDE (IntelliJ or Eclipse).
+		→ Run the application using `mvn spring-boot:run` or by running the main class.

 	•	Create first REST API with Spring Boot
+		→ Create a `@RestController` class.
+		→ Define a `@GetMapping("/hello")` endpoint that returns a simple message like "Hello from Spring Boot!"
+		→ Test it using Postman or curl.

 🔹 Key Concepts
 	•	@RestController, @RequestMapping, @GetMapping, @PostMapping